mcgill-csus/mcgill-csus-docs/constitution/body.md

 ## Finances of CSUS

 The fiscal year of the Society is April 15th -- April 14th of the following year.
-The accounts and inventory of CSUS, though not where the individual itmes of the inventory is kept, will be publicly available at all times.
+The accounts and inventory of CSUS, though not where the individual items of the inventory is kept, will be publicly available at all times.

 ## Languages of the Society